 Roof ventilation differs depending on the climate, but it’s the same whether or not you’re venting the entire attic or just the roof deck.

 For cooler seasons, the purpose of ventilation is to maintain a cold roof temperature.
-The vent also moves moisture from the conditioned living space up into the attic and out of the home.
+The vent also moves moisture from the conditioned living space into the attic and out of the home.

 During warmer months, the ventilation expels solar-heated hot air to lessen the cooling load on your central air condition systems.